brinashong/CS5478_HomeBot/README.md

     This folder contains Yolo8 retrained model by using around 400 images from the Small House environment.

     - Yolo11_retrained </br>
     This folder contains Yolo11 retrained model.
-Same retraining process as Yolo8 retrained model.
 Compared to Yolo8 retrained model, its performance and precision both improve.
 We are using this model to identify objects.